Summary of accounting policies

 Calculate probability weighted expected loss based on multiple scenarios including return to performing (and projected cash flows), restructuring, and write-off or sale;

-Take expected cash flows from collateral and “firm offers” into account.
-The cashflows from collateral and "firm offers" serve as a cap for the provision (or a floor for the value of the loan).
+Take expected cash flows arising from liquidation processes and “firm offers” into account.
+The cashflows from "firm offers" serve as a cap for the provision (or a floor for the value of the loan).

 Staging criteria and triggers